-The Board recognises that Accent Resources NL operates in a global environment.
-To prosper in this environment the Company must attract, motivate and retain key executive staff.
-However, at this stage of the Company's development and being an exploration company, there are no remuneration policies which link remuneration to company performance.
+At this stage of the Company's development and being an exploration company, there are no remuneration policies which link remuneration to company performance.

 The principles supporting our remuneration policy are that:

 - Reward reflects the competitive global market in which the Company operates. - Remuneration arrangements are equitable and facilitate the development of senior management across the Company.